Friend and foe, world leaders coming together for Mandela

 After Tuesday's event, Mandela's remains will lie in state for three days at the Union Buildings in Pretoria, where he was sworn in as president in 1994.

-Only a few world leaders are due to attend the Qunu ceremony, which is likely to be a more intimate family affair.
+Only "very few" world leaders would attend the Qunu ceremony, foreign ministry spokesman Monyela said, adding the idea was to keep the burial a family affair.

 As soon as President Jacob Zuma announced Mandela's death in a televised address to South Africa's 52 million people, the army cordoned off large parts of Qunu, while construction workers started work on a tiered gantry beside the cemetery.

-Mandela's burial will be a mixture of military formality and Xhosa tradition, including elders from his abaThembu tribe.
+Mandela's burial in the family cemetery will be a mixture of military formality and Xhosa tradition, including elders from his abaThembu tribe.

 In the same plot lie the remains of three of his six children: an infant daughter who died in 1948, a son, Thembi, who died in a car crash in 1969, and Makgatho, who died of an AIDS-related illness in 2005.

-(Additional reporting by Peroshni Govender and Shafiek Tassiem; Editing by Pascal Fletcher and Alastair Macdonald)
+(Additional reporting by Peroshni Govender and Shafiek Tassiem; Editing by Pascal Fletcher)